joeranbosma/BoltzmannMachineLearning/README.md

 # BoltzmannMachineLearning
-Implementation of the Boltzmann Machine Learning rules, to learn the dynamics of salamander retina neurons.
-In this project, the dynamics of a group of neurons from a salamander retina are modelled using a Boltzmann Machine.
-In this approximation, the dynamics of the individual neurons are neglected, and the group of neurons is modelled using couplings between the neurons and thresholds for 'firing'.
+Implementation of the Boltzmann Machine Learning rules, to learn the group statistics of salamander retina neurons.
+In the Boltzmann Machine approximation, the dynamics of the individual neurons are neglected, and the system is modelled using couplings between the neurons and thresholds for 'firing'.
 This implementation explores a Boltzmann Machine with no hidden layer, which means that all neurons are fully connected with each other.

+## Report
+A comprehensive analysis is provided in the write-up [Boltzmann Machine learning.pdf](https://github.com/joeranbosma/BoltzmannMachineLearning/blob/master/Boltzmann%20Machine%20learning.pdf).

+## Code

 This projects contains three parts:
 1. Exact computation of statistics